jbx-protocol/juice-docs-v2/docs/user/legal/Juicebox/guiding-principals.md

 "Duration" How long each funding cycle lasts (specified in seconds).
 All funding cycle properties are unchangeable while the cycle is in progress.
 In other words, any proposed reconfigurations can only take effect during the subsequent cycle.
 If no reconfigurations were submitted by the project owner, or if proposed changes fail the current cycle's ballot, a copy of the latest funding cycle will automatically start once the current one ends.
 A cycle with no duration lasts indefinitely, and reconfigurations can start a new funding cycle with the proposed changes right away.

 "Distribution limit" The amount of funds that can be distributed out from the project's treasury during a funding cycle.
-The project owner can pre-program a list of addresses, other mDAO projects, and contracts that adhere to IJBSplitsAllocator to split distributions between.
+The project owner can pre-program a list of addresses, other JBDAO projects, and contracts that adhere to IJBSplitsAllocator to split distributions between.
 Treasury funds in excess of the distribution limit is considered overflow, which can serve as runway or be reclaimed by token holders who redeem their tokens.
 Distributing is a public transaction that anyone can call on a project's behalf.
 The project owner can also include a split that sends a percentage of the distributed funds to the address who executes this transaction.
 The protocol charges a JBX membership fee on funds withdrawn from the network.
-There are no fees for distributions to other mDAO projects.
+There are no fees for distributions to other JBDAO projects.
 Distribution limits can be specified in any currency that the JBPrices contract has a price feed for.

 "Overflow allowance" The amount of treasury funds that the project owner can distribute on-demand.
 This allowance does not reset per-funding cycle.
 Instead, it lasts until the project owner explicitly proposes a reconfiguration with a new allowance.
 The protocol charges a JBX membership fee on funds withdrawn from the network.
 Overflow allowances can be specified in any currency that the JBPrices contract has a price feed for.